mileweb/docs-content-cdn/docs/portal/identities-and-access/managing-users.md

 ## Suspending a User

 Administrators suspend users from the **Users** tab on the Identity & Access Management page.
-Suspending a user temporarily blocks the user's access to the portal; however, their username, roles, password, and other settings are not deleted.
+Suspending a user temporarily blocks the user's access to the portal; however, the user's username, roles, password, and other settings are not deleted.
 Users are not notified that they have been suspended.
 They simply cannot log in anymore.

 If a user is logged in at the time of suspension, the user can continue using the portal, but cannot log in again after logging out.
 If a suspended user tries to log in, a message tells the user that the account is suspended and the user is directed to contact the site administrator.